 What you can expect:

-- Initial and ongoing training to carry out your role effectively
+- A full induction and training for your role

-- A rewarding experience and the opportunity to help tackle homelessness
+- A rewarding experience and the opportunity to make a positive impact on someone's life

 Application form, 2 references, interview and DBS check (criminal record check).